Moby Corse - the ferry with a fin

 Let's start at the front of this main passenger deck and work our way aft.

-As mentioned earlier, a long corridor links all the facilities on this deck together.
-Located on the port side of the deck, it offers localised seating adjacent to some very large windows and as the deck is very much open plan, the whole area is bright, and airy.
+Positioned on the port side, it offers localised seating adjacent to very large windows and as the deck is open plan, the whole area is bright, and airy.

-(who I have got to say was exceptionally polite, friendly and courteous) spending her quiet moments thoroughly polishing the brass and obviously taking pride in her surroundings.
+Beautiful framed wall mounted pictures, wood and polished brass fixtures and fittings are prominent.
+I noted one employee working behind the bar (who I've got to say was exceptionally polite, friendly and courteous) spending her quiet moments thoroughly polishing the brass and obviously taking pride in her surroundings.

-Access to the truly enormous self service restaurant which is located on the starboard side of this deck can be found adjacent to the Admiral Bar and forward stairs.
 Using the later one is greeted by another signature Moby Lines 'Looney Tunes' 'life sized' sculpture - this one holding pompoms and standing next to an attractive wooden reception.

-The seating area is vast and appears to span a large proportion of this deck and whilst it could look bland and rather regimented looking with rows and rows of perfectly aligned tables and chairs, clever design and excellent use of modern lighting has made the area very attractive.
+The seating area is vast and appears to span a large proportion of this deck and whilst it could look bland and rather regimented looking with rows and rows of perfectly aligned tables and chairs, clever design and excellent use of modern lighting has made the area visually very attractive.

 Large picture windows span the length of this facility making it very bright and airy.

-Walking aft along the arcade we come to the shop.
-Although its footprint is small it was sufficient for the vessel and the journey, which being 7hrs never got crowded as know one was in a rush to go in.
-Shelving units surround a centrally located till.
+Although its footprint is small it is sufficient for the route Moby Corse serves which being 7hrs in duration never got crowded as the journey is very relaxed and know one was in a rush to go in.

 In typical Moby Lines fashion children are very well catered for and walking aft we come to the very large playroom with soft padded play equipment.